 Here is an activity that I originally found in the book Math for Smarty Pants :

-What are $1 words?
+What is a $1 word?
 Start by assigning a cent value to each of the letters of the alphabet.
-Let a = 1 cent, b = 2 cents, c = 3 cents, and so on up to z = 26 cents.
+Let a = 1¢, b = 2¢, c = 3¢, and so on up to z = 26¢.
 For any word, add up the cent values of its letters.
-If they sum up to $1, it's a $1 word.
-You may want to verify that "maximize" and "reciprocal" are $1 words.
+A $1 word (one dollar word) is a word for which the cent values of its letters sum up to $1.
+To take a few examples, you may want to verify that "maximize" and "reciprocal" are $1 words.

 In English, there are several hundred $1 words.
 If you want to check the value of a word, I have a one dollar word value calculator available.
 You can also view a (fairly complete) list of $1 words.
 This list contains nearly 1,000 words (966 words, to be precise), some of which are proper nouns.

 Before you take a look at that list, though, here are some questions to try:

 In case you're interested in words that are $1.10 words, you can find a list of them here.

 A similar activity, but using multiplication, is Torment.
 You may also like math activities for kids and other word-related mathematical recreations.

 Sources used (see bibliography page for titles corresponding to numbers): 32.

 One final note: Of course, assigning values of 1¢ to 26¢ is somewhat arbitrary; one could assign other values, say $1 for an a to $26 for a z; in that case, one might be interested in finding "hundred dollar words."